KCL-BMEIS/OOP/week6A.md

 ```

 We can therefore use `*this` as the parameter to the `Base` object
-- this allows us to *terminate* the chain
+- this allows us to *terminate* the chain: `m_next` refers back to the tip!

-In our case, this is OK as the `Tip` class will not need to access the next
+Moreover, the `Tip` class will not need to access the next segment anyway
-segment
-- we will make sure none of our methods refer to `m_next`

 ---